ihf-code/python/session_03/exercises/multiple_choice_3.md

 - There will be no output - A
 - 11

-3. What will be the output of the below? name = "Jackie"
+3. What will be the output of the below: name = "Jackie"

 if name == "Anita":